-Susan Deer, PhD, Provost and Executive Vice President, joined RCC’s administration in 2008 as Dean of Instruction.
-She was appointed Vice President of Academic Affairs in 2010, Provost and Vice President of Academic Affairs and Student Services in 2013, and has held her current position since 2016.
+Susan Deer, PhD, Officer in Charge, joined RCC’s administration in 2008 as Dean of Instruction.
+She was appointed Vice President of Academic Affairs in 2010, Provost and Vice President of Academic Affairs and Student Services in 2013, and Provost and Executive Vice President in 2016.

 Dr. Deer is responsible for providing overall leadership to the Academic Affairs and Student Services divisions, implementation and management of educational policy, curriculum development, academic scheduling and programming, academic program review, and accreditation matters.

 From 1983-2008, she worked for SUNY Orange County Community College as a full Professor in the Department in Human Movement, an Associate Vice President for the Health Professions, Athletic Director and Union President of the Staff and Chair Association.